-This bill seeks to improve motor vehicle and motorcycle insurance regulations in Minnesota by increasing liability coverage and requiring uninsured and underinsured motorist coverage for motorcycles.
-It raises the minimum liability limits for bodily injury from $30,000 to $60,000 for one person and from $60,000 to $120,000 for multiple persons involved in an accident.
-Additionally, the bill establishes a Traumatic Brain Injury Recovery Account and program, which will provide compensation to eligible beneficiaries who suffer traumatic brain injuries in automobile accidents.
+This bill seeks to improve motor vehicle and motorcycle insurance regulations in Minnesota by increasing liability coverage and mandating uninsured and underinsured motorist coverage for motorcycles.
+Key changes include raising the minimum liability limits for bodily injury from $30,000 to $60,000 for one person and from $60,000 to $120,000 for multiple persons involved in an accident.
+The bill also establishes a Traumatic Brain Injury Recovery Account and program, which will provide compensation to eligible beneficiaries who suffer traumatic brain injuries in automobile accidents.
 Insurers will be required to collect a surcharge to fund this program and must inform policyholders about the surcharge and application procedures.

 Statutes affected: Introduction: 65B.133, 65B.43, 65B.44, 65B.48, 65B.49